JordanHofer92/COVID19-REACT-App/README.md

 1. More work on apis - trying to get async await to work in react
    2. Looked for information on Chart.js with Jordan
    3. More work on page 1

+## Ivan

+### 2020-03-14
+   1. found an open source world map svg file, imported it into the map component.

+### 2020-03-15
+   1. gave an ID to each country on the map for targetting purpose;
+   2. setup 2 API fetch requests, tested, worked.

+### 2020-03-16
+   1. had meeting with teammates and broke down big problem into smaller ones;
+   2. linked API data to the world map.